Good body language when giving a presentation plays a huge part in so many ways:

 Why don’t we all have good posture?

 Although we are made to stand straight, when we are young we lose it because we sit at desks, hunch over computers and generally don’t move around as much as we were naturally meant to.
-Furthermore, sitting or standing in bad posture is more comfortable so we can find ourselves in these positions without even meaning to.
+Also, sitting or standing in a bad posture can feel more comfortable so we find ourselves in these positions without being aware of it.

 Public speaking standing up

 Whether you are sitting at a meeting room table or in front of your computer on a virtual call, your Seated Presenter Stance is important.
 Having your feet grounded on the floor, sitting with your back straight and holding your head level will lead to good posture, breathing and voice production.

 Body language and presenting virtually

-In addition, even though we can see the face, we may be missing some of the important micro expressions.
-As the presenter or host, instead of relying on being able to ‘pick it up’ if someone has a concern, make it as easy as possible for people to ask questions and give feedback.
-See below for some tips…
+As the presenter or host, instead of relying on being able to ‘pick it up’ if someone has a concern or is getting distracted, make it as easy as possible for people to engage, ask questions and give feedback.

 Rightly or wrongly, human nature drives us to follow (and trust) high-impact or “high-status” individuals, so if you want to influence and persuade, having a good presentation posture and avoiding unconscious low-status body language whether sitting or standing is a good idea.